xogoodnow/Documentation/General/IPC.md

 https://www.youtube.com/watch?v=LuuSXWkDJOo

 > **Note**
-> Sockets are aother type of IPC.
-Their main difference is that in this method, two process which are not located on the same machine can communicate with each other
+> Sockets are another type of IPC.
+Their main difference is that in this method, two processes which are not located on the same machine can communicate with each other.